 The biggest drawback of an online program is that you will not get exposure to a physical setting where you will be able to put into practice what you have learned through theory.

-A Veterinary Assistant must know how to prepare an examination room, perform basic animal handling and restraint, assist veterinary technicians and veterinarians, assist with radiology, and assist with ultrasound imaging, to mention a few things.
+A Veterinary Assistant must know how to prepare an examination room, perform basic animal handling and restraint, assist veterinary technicians and veterinarians, assist with radiology, and assist with ultrasound imaging, to name a few things.

 With online training, you will get exposure to the theory but not necessarily to hands-on experience.